Music Memory

 Who is music journaling for?

 Anyone whose autobiography has a soundtrack: people who can name the song playing during their first kiss, the album that got them through a move, the track their mom played in the kitchen on Sundays.
 If a shuffle ever ambushed you with a memory, a song diary is how you keep that from fading.
+It is for the person who screenshots lyrics, who remembers years by their music, who has said "this song reminds me of" more times than they can count — and who would like, finally, to write the rest of that sentence down somewhere it will keep.

 Start your music journal